lucialand/luciex/README.md

 - **Simple To Start**

-> Luciex has a simple chainable interface making it as easy as possible to get right in.
+> Luciex has a simple interface making it as easy as possible to get right in.

 ## Installation
 ```